Learn about the 19 methods used by the world’s biggest agencies, aggregators and sellers to increase sales on Amazon

 If you have 1000 visitors and sell 100 units at $20 each, your revenue per visitor is $2.
 Now, if you raise your prices to $22 and sell 94 units instead, your revenue per visitor becomes $2.068.
 Which effectively means you’re making more money out of the traffic you’re already getting.

-You might think that this $0.068 difference doesn’t matter much, but in reality, it has a far bigger impact than most would imagine.
+This $0.068 difference might not sound significant, but in reality, it has bigger impact than most would imagine.
 For starters, you just made more revenue with fewer units, meaning that your inventory will last you longer.
-On top of that, if your COGs in this scenario were $14 and your initial contribution margin was $6, this price change bumps your margin to $8/unit.
+On top of that, if your COGs in this scenario were $14 and your initial contribution margin was $6/unit, this price change will increase your margin to $8/unit.
 Lastly, changing your prices is a 3-minute task, which means any return you get is always going to be worth the time investment.

 Test New Variations

-Testing new variations is one of the best ways to milk the most out of your star ASINs.
+Testing new variations is one of the best ways to get the most out of your star ASINs.
 Variations can take various forms but they’ll usually be either size-based, color/design based or feature-based.

 Each variation you add will have a different conversion rate, and maybe even a different price, which means performance can be wildly different.
 New variations can become so popular that they outsell your original product several times over or they can fall flat and never really sell that much.